hashicorp/terraform-provider-awscc/docs/resources/cloudwatch_metric_stream.md

 <a id="nestedatt--exclude_filters"></a>
 ### Nested Schema for `exclude_filters`

-Required:

-- `namespace` (String) Only metrics with Namespace matching this value will be streamed.

 Optional:

 - `metric_names` (List of String) Only metrics with MetricNames matching these values will be streamed.
 Must be set together with Namespace.
+- `namespace` (String) Only metrics with Namespace matching this value will be streamed.

 <a id="nestedatt--include_filters"></a>
 ### Nested Schema for `include_filters`

-Required:

-- `namespace` (String) Only metrics with Namespace matching this value will be streamed.

 Optional:

 - `metric_names` (List of String) Only metrics with MetricNames matching these values will be streamed.
 Must be set together with Namespace.
+- `namespace` (String) Only metrics with Namespace matching this value will be streamed.

 <a id="nestedatt--statistics_configurations"></a>
 ### Nested Schema for `statistics_configurations`

-Required:
+Optional:

 - `additional_statistics` (List of String) The additional statistics to stream for the metrics listed in IncludeMetrics.
 - `include_metrics` (Attributes List) An array that defines the metrics that are to have additional statistics streamed. (see [below for nested schema](#nestedatt--statistics_configurations--include_metrics))